History, tourist information, and nearby accommodation

 The crosses are elaborately carved in fine Celtic style with Biblical scenes, animal figures, and geometric patterns.
 Interestingly, it is thought that the crosses were originally painted, though no trace of any paint is apparent to the eye when you look at them now.

 If you can imagine the beautifully carved scenes brightly painted the crosses would have been an extraordinary sight!
-Together, the crosses represent one of the best surviving examples of Saxon carving.
+Together, the crosses represent one of the best surviving examples of Saxon carving in England.

 The larger north cross is carved with Biblical scenes.
 At the top of the east face is a scene showing the Three Magi appearing before Mary.
 Below this is a Crucifixion with the four gospel writers surrounding the cross, and Mary with St John the Disciple below.
 Below the Crucifixion is a Nativity scene, followed by a Transfiguration.